Tutorial Gateway

 print(add_func(10, 20))

-As you see, both lambda and regular functions are returning the same result.
-However, the regular function needs a def keyword, function name, and a return value.
-Whereas, lambda function does not need any of them.
+Both this and regular functions return the same result.
+However, the normal Python function needs a def keyword for function definition, method name, and a return value.
+At the same time, this method does not need any of them.
 By default, it returns the expression result.

-Lambda expressions are not about adding two values.
-We can perform multiplication, subtractions, or any other calculations.
+These expressions are not about adding two values.
+Instead, we can perform multiplication, subtractions, or other calculations in Python lambda expression.
 Here, we are multiplying two argument values.
-For better understanding of the lambda expressions, we are placing the regular function as well.

-multi = lambda x, y : x * y
+multi = lambda a, b : a * b

 print(multi(5, 20))